t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 For Things in the IoT, these affordances may be serialized as two hypermedia forms, which include semantic identifiers from a controlled vocabulary (e.g., schema.org) and the instructions on how to formulate the requests for opening and locking, respectively.
 Overall, this allows to realize a Uniform Interface (see {{sec-uniform-interface}}), which enables loose coupling between clients and servers.

-Hypermedia controls span a kind of a state machine where the nodes are resources (or action results) and the transitions are links or forms.
+Hypermedia controls span a kind of state machine where the nodes are resources (or action results) and the transitions are links or forms.
 Clients run this distributed state machine (i.e., the application) by retrieving representations, processing the data, and following the included links and/or submitting forms to modify remote state.
 This is usually done by retrieving the current state, modifying the state on the client side, and transferring the new state to the server in the form of new representations -- rather than calling a service and modifying the state on the server side.